evanx/redishub-legacy/README.md

 - a Redis Cluster on load-balanced dedicated servers with 64GB each.

-##### Why does the site redirect to this Github page?
+#### Why does the site redirect to this Github page?

-Currently all HTTP requests are redirected, and also the home page and `/about.`
+Currently all HTTP requests are redirected, and also some HTTPS ones, namely the home page and `/about.`

-Incidently, I wanted to focus on client cert auth first, rather so no webpage for login/signup yet.
+I wished to focus on client cert auth first, so no webpage for login/signup yet.

 Having said that, you can:
 - signup via Telegram.org chat to `@redishub_bot`
 - login your web browser using your self-signed client cert

-##### How do I generate an RedisHub admin cert?
+#### How do I generate an RedisHub admin cert?

 You specify the authoritative Telegram.org username for the RedisHub account.